fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 LINE 1: ...tent, important) values ('only valid data can be saved', 1); ^
 ```

-Non-existent columns are not accepted in the schema:
+Non-existent columns in the schema are not accepted either:

 ```sql
 username=> insert into notes (content, important, value) values ('only valid data can be saved', true, 10);